 With the rise of the Internet of Things (IoT) we see businesses bringing their marketing activities from offline to online.
 It is also not uncommon for small businesses nowadays to have zero offline presence, having based all their marketing activities solely on the online market.
 How do you know if online/digital marketing is necessary for your business?

-There can be a lot of factors affecting your marketing decisions, be it the nature of your business, budget constraint, or even labor resource.
+Internet marketing can play biggest role behind the success of your business.
+You just need to use internet marketing tools by following experts tips and tricks.
+But why internet marketing is important, how it will be beneficial for your business and how to get maximum advantages for your business etc. There can be a lot of factors affecting your marketing decisions, be it the nature of your business, budget constraint, or even labor resource.
 In the next few paragraphs, we will take a look at 5 key issues which may affect your marketing strategy.

 The nature of your business plays a huge part in deciding whether there is a need for your marketing activities to go online.
 Needless to say, if your business deals with technology or computer software/hardware related products, your presence online is mandatory and expected.
 What if your business is in the Food & Beverages (F&B) industry?
 Is there a need for your restaurant, cafe or pub to have an online presence?

 The answer is yes.
 Regardless of the size or nature of your business, online presence is definitely necessary to stay competitive.
 The decision here is no longer on whether to go online or stay offline, but rather to which extend should you go about doing your online marketing activities.